4bs-trolls/contras-discord-bot/README.md

-# coindexter-contra-discord
+# contras-discord-bot

-A Discord bot for the [Coindexter Contras](https://www.mondaynightpinball.com/teams/CDC) team in the [Seattle Monday Night Pinball](https://www.mondaynightpinball.com/) league written by [Forrest McIntyre](https://github.com/ForrestMcIntyre)
+A Discord bot for the [Coindexter Contras](https://www.mondaynightpinball.com/teams/CDC) team in the [Seattle Monday Night Pinball](https://www.mondaynightpinball.com/) league

 **Captain Commands:**
 `/set-week` is used to set the upcoming match's Week #, Date, Venue, and Team